azerion/gamedock-sdk/docs/console/game/push_notifications/push_notifications/index.md

 to activate it, or the **Deactivate push notification** ![trash](https://github.com/azerion/gamedock-sdk/blob/master/docs/console/_images/remove-circle.png) button to deactivate it.
-Once deactivated, a Push Notification will keep all it's configuration but won't be pushed to the users, it can then be activated at any point. otifications
+Once deactivated, a Push Notification will keep all it's configuration but won't be pushed to the users, it can then be activated at any point.

 > **Adding users to Push Notification Groups**
 >